ashmitbadhe/pddlgym/README_for_planning_agents.md

 Please make sure to run the demo file with the following arguments: "domain_filepath", "problem_filepath", "safe_states_filepath"

 Example arguments for AUV domain Problem 1:
 "pddlgym/pddl/auv.pddl" "pddlgym/pddl/auv/problem1.pddl" "--safe_states_file" "pddlgym/pddl/auv/safe1.txt"

-domain_filpath and problem_filepath is required for all agents (APP, LIMIT, MCTS, and FOND), while the safe_states_filepath is only required for LIMIT agent.
+domain_filepath and problem_filepath is required for all agents (APP, LIMIT, MCTS, and FOND), while the safe_states_filepath is only required for LIMIT agent.

-For agents that do not need safe_states file or unsafeness_limit, a dummy file for safe_states and a random integer for unsafeness_limit is sufficient.